jharan1/odh-spikes/spikes/RHOAIENG-51769-external-vector-stores/docs/docs.md

 # External Vector Stores in the Gen AI Playground

 External vector stores let you surface pre-populated vector databases—PGVector, Qdrant, or Milvus—as selectable knowledge sources for RAG in the Gen AI Playground.
-Platform engineers register vector stores by creating a ConfigMap in the project namespace; AI engineers then select a vector store from the **Knowledge** tab or the **AI Assets** page without ever seeing database credentials or connection details.

-> **Note:** In RHOAI 3.4, you can enable one external vector store per chat pane.
-Document upload and ingestion into external vector stores are not supported through the Playground; data must be pre-populated through external pipelines or tools before registration.

 ---